Your Employer and Their Insurance

 The schedule of injuries assigns a value to all your body parts.
 The value assigned is for 100 percent loss of a body part.

-For example, 100 percent loss of the use of your hand results in 200 weeks of benefits at your weekly rate.
+For example, a 100 percent loss of the use of your hand results in 200 weeks of benefits at your weekly rate.

 With a partially permanent disability, such as if you regain 90 percent use of your hand but still have restrictions and limitations, the doctor would assign a 10 percent PPD rating.
 That means you could decide to receive 10 percent of 200 weeks, or 20 weeks, of additional compensation for your injury.
+Again, be very careful and talk to an experienced workers’ comp lawyer before you agree to take this payment.

 Yes, this type of claim is known as a third-party lawsuit.
 For this to occur, your injury needs to be caused by an accident that is covered under workers’ compensation and is also a result of the negligence of a third party.

-There would need to be suspicion or evidence that a third party was involved in your accident and resulting injury.
-The third party is not your employer in this case; for example, it could be the manufacturer of faulty equipment.
+The third party cannot be your employer.
+Other examples beyond the car wreck above could include the manufacturer of faulty equipment or workers visiting an offsite facility and being injured as a result of that facility’s negligence.
 If there is a third party that caused your accident, you may be able to file both a personal injury lawsuit and a workers’ compensation claim.
+Even if you think a third party claim might be a possibility, make sure to tell your lawyer.
 An experienced attorney will be able to guide you through this complicated process.

 Examples of personal injury/workers’ compensation cases include:

-This is the most common choice for injured people who need to recover damages, costs and losses associated with injuries on the job.
+This is the most common choice for injured people who need to recover damages, costs, and losses associated with injuries on the job.
 This is also the approach that we and many other experienced workers’ compensation lawyers recommend.
 If you’re the injured employee, you could be filing a claim against the uninsured company or the uninsured entity employing you.

-There are some limits on the benefits employees can seek using this approach; however, if you’re in Apex, Sanford or anywhere in North Carolina, filing a workers’ compensation claim is a far more successful strategy than filing a civil lawsuit.
+There are some limits on the benefits employees can seek using this approach; however, if you’re in Apex, Sanford, or anywhere in North Carolina, filing a workers’ compensation claim is a far more successful strategy than filing a civil lawsuit.
 A workers’ compensation claim is usually the best course of action for the employee.

 Family